k88hudson/git-flight-rules/README.md

 $ git diff master:path_to_file/file staging:path_to_file/file
 ```

-### I want git to ignore changes to a specific file
+### I want Git to ignore changes to a specific file

 This works great for config templates or other files that require locally adding credentials that shouldn't be committed.